 April 30, 1952: Los Angeles Mayor Fletcher Bowron poses with Judy at the piano to promote “Music Week” in Los Angeles.
 Judy was currently enjoying great success with her engagement at the Philharmonic in L.A.

-April 30, 1953: Judy was in Lexington, Kentucky, having just performed at “The Blue Grass Festival” the previous day.
+April 30, 1953: Judy was in Lexington, Kentucky, having just performed at the first annual Blue Grass Festival the previous day.
 On this day, Judy visited the children at the local Shriners Hospital.

 April 30, 1954: This wonderful article about A Star Is Born was published in “Collier’s” magazine.